A space where Ancient Wisdom & Somatic Therapy meet to help unlock old patterns, behaviors and trauma that have kept us feeling stuck.

 Psychedelics are proving to be powerful therapeutic tools.
 A rich body of research suggests psychedelics combined with psychotherapy can offer breakthroughs for people with treatment resistant depression, anxiety, substance use addictions, PTSD, and obsessive-compulsive disorder.

-Through my professional work with clients and my own personal therapy work as a client, I have found that an integrated mind/body therapeutic approach, enhanced by the thoughtful use of psychedelics, can bring healing to the deepest of wounds.
+Through my professional work with clients and my own personal therapy work as a client, I have found that an integrated mind/body therapeutic approach, enhanced by the thoughtful use of psychedelics, can bring powerful healing to the deepest of wounds.

 Currently, I offer psychotherapy with Ketamine and Cannabis, both of which are legally available for medicinal use.
 When used with the intention and setting for therapeutic processing, these medicines can support deep transformation and discovery.
 I integrate the psychedelic effect of the medicines with a somatic (body-based) processing modality.
+(Once MDMA and psilocybin are legalized for therapeutic use I will be offering therapy with these medicines as well.)

 Basics of the model I use: